bazel-contrib/publish-to-bcr/templates/README.md

 Insert your ruleset's homepage and fill out the list of maintainers.
 Replace `OWNER/REPO` with your repository's canonical name.
 Leave `versions` alone as this will be filled automatically.

-_Note_: Maintainers will be emailed if any releases fail and will be tagged on the BCR pull request.
+_Note_: Maintainers will be emailed if a release fails.

 ```jsonc
 {